 It is designed primarily for digital nomads and remote workers, enabling them to continue their employment or freelance work for companies or clients located outside of Portugal.
 You can work from anywhere in the country, whether in a co-working space, a café, or the comfort of your home.

 As a D8 Visa holder, you can also travel freely within the Schengen Area, which includes 26 European countries, for up to 90 days within a 180-day period.
-This makes it easy to explore other parts of Europe while based in Portugal.
+This makes exploring other parts of Europe while based in Portugal is easy.

 Additionally, you can access certain public services in Portugal, including healthcare (with appropriate health insurance) and public transportation.
 One of the D8 Visa’s subcategories allows for family reunification, meaning you can bring your spouse, children, or other dependents to Portugal under certain conditions.